Bamboo diplomacy (Vietnam)

 Bamboo diplomacy (ngoại giao cây tre) refers to Vietnam's distinctive approach to foreign relations, rooted in principles of flexibility, resilience, and independence.
-The concept draws inspiration from the bamboo plant, which holds deep cultural significance in Vietnam.
-Just as bamboo has strong roots, a sturdy trunk, and flexible branches, this diplomatic strategy emphasizes maintaining a firm stance on national sovereignty and independence while adapting to the complex and shifting dynamics of global geopolitics.
+The diplomatic strategy emphasizes maintaining a firm stance on national sovereignty and independence whilst adapting to the complex and shifting dynamics of global geopolitics; drawing inspiration from the bamboo plant, which holds deep cultural significance in Vietnam.
 First introduced in 2016 by Nguyễn Phú Trọng, the General Secretary of the Communist Party of Vietnam, bamboo diplomacy has become a central tenet of Vietnam's foreign policy, guiding the country's engagement with both traditional and emerging global powers.

 Communist Party of Vietnam's foreign policy approach is designed to maximize its national interests while avoiding entanglement in the rivalries of larger states.
 It involves actively engaging with international organizations and global partners to maintain a peaceful and stable environment for domestic development.
 At the heart of this strategy is Vietnam's ability to balance its relationships with both China and the United States, two superpowers that vie for influence in Southeast Asia.
 This balancing act is essential for Vietnam's security and economic prosperity, making bamboo diplomacy a dynamic tool for navigating the complexities of 21st-century geopolitics.